The BCN Essentials Pass (Sagrada Familia + Park Guëll + Transport Card) »

 Special Offer: The Gaudí Bundle

 If you’re planning to visit the Sagrada Familia and Park Güell, get The Gaudí Bundle for maximum convenience.
-The Gaudí Bundle includes skip-the-line access to both attractions as well as many other exclusive features.
+The Gaudí Bundle includes access to both attractions as well as many other exclusive features.

 Click here for more information about The Gaudí Bundle »